How to get to Nara from Kyoto and back. A detailed day trip itinerary

 Getting to Hōryū-ji by bus

 The bus will probably the easiest option to reach the ancient temple.
 Take Bus number 97 to Hōryūji-mae.
-Be aware that this bus only leaves like once an hour.
+Be aware that buses only leaves like once an hour.
 Also, know that this bus will actually take about 50 minutes to reach Hōryū-ji as it will stop quite frequently (the area is quite pleasant, though).
 The bus departs from the JR station but goes around a loop through Nara Park.

 Taking the train to Hōryū-ji